muratgul/OnionWebApi/README.md

 ### Installation

 1. **Clone the repository:**
-  git clone https://github.com/your-org/UnionWebApi.git cd UnionWebApi
+  git clone https://github.com/muratgul/OnionWebApi.git cd OnionWebApi

 2. **Configure the database and RabbitMQ:**
    - Update `appsettings.json` with your SQL Server and RabbitMQ connection details.